 - Applications of Technical Textiles and Smart Materials

-Dr Morris has a keen interest in applying existing technology to new problems.
+Professor Morris has a keen interest in applying existing technology to new problems.
 He has previously used MRI to investigate changes in food products which have undergone different processing during production and storage, investigated the flow of fluids through porous materials and produced automated systems to investigate the wetting properties of surfaces and to monitor pressure during brewing processes.
 He is currently the UK partner on a multinational Marie Skłodowska-Curie Action project SuChAQuality developing magnetic resonance hardware to monitor confectionary and chocolate products in partnership with industry.

 Sponsors and collaborators